 Population Genetic Structure

 We used both constrained and unconstrained multivariate ordination, as well as a model-based Bayesian clustering approach to interrogate potential population genetic structure among sampling locations.
 We focused our analysis at different spatial scales.
 First, we examined structure among six major Oregon coastal river basins (Nehalem, Tillamook, Netarts, Siletz, Yaquina, and Coos), combining multiple sample locations within a basin.
 Then we examined structure within a single basin (Tillamook), where samples were taken from two separate rivers (Kilchis and Miami).
-For the spatial analyses (RDA and IBD – detailed below) Kilchis and Miami Rivers we used all available spatial data and each unique sampling location is considered a separate observation.
+For the spatial analyses (RDA and IBD – detailed below) of the Kilchis and Miami Rivers we used all available spatial data, and each unique sampling location is considered a separate observation.

 We used principal component analysis (PCA) to examine orthonormal axes of genetic variation among samples.
 We conducted two PCAs, one among all samples and a second among only Kilchis River and Miami River samples.
 Significant axes of genetic variation were determined using the broken stick model and by examining the scree plot of PCA eigenvalues.
 We also examined spatial patterns of genetic variation using two techniques.
 First, to test for a linear relationship between spatial and genetic distance among the eight sampling locations consistent with a pattern of isolation-by-distance (IBD), we estimated alongshore distances constrained by a 20m isobath using the R package marmap and estimated genetic distances using linearized FST (FST/(1- FST)).
 We then conducted a Mantel test between these spatial and genetic distance matrices.

-To further examine spatial patterns in the data that may be consistent with IBD, we also conducted redundancy analysis (RDA).
+To further examine spatial patterns in the data that might be consistent with IBD, we also conducted redundancy analysis (RDA).
 RDA is a form of constrained ordination and is conceptually similar to fitting a principal component analysis on the fitted values from a multiple linear regression.
-The resulting redundant axes are orthogonal and capture the extent to which multiple explanatory variables can be used to explain multiple response variables.
+The resulting redundant axes are orthogonal and capture the extent to which multiple explanatory variables can be used to explain variation for multiple response variables.
 In our case, this means that each redundant axis captures an orthogonal component of the relationship between the genetic and spatial variation among individuals.
 We used the matrix of fully filtered genotypes as response variables and distance-based Moran’s eigenvector maps (dbMEMs) determined from sampling locations as explanatory variables in our RDA. dbMEMs are capable of describing spatial variation at multiple scales.
 We used the moran.randtest function of adespatial to test for dbMEMs with significant Moran’s I, then we retained only dbMEMs with positive values of Moran’s I as our explanatory variables, because we were only interested in positive spatial autocorrelation that might arise as a consequence of IBD.
-Significance of the RDA is tested using empirical p-values (permuting the response variables) and dbMEMs retained in the final model are chosen using using forward variable selection.
+Significance of the RDA is tested using empirical p-values (permuting the response variables) and dbMEMs retained in the final model are chosen using forward variable selection.
 We conducted the RDA using the R package vegan [110], using the rda and anova.cca commands to fit the RDA and to test the global significance of the model and the significance of individual explanatory variables and redundant axes.